MichiganDataScienceTeam/MDST-Onboarding/README.md

 The definition of success for us is to have everyone who begins the tutorials finish them.
 Thus, we will offer support in two ways:

--   Tutorials: This year we will have one single live tutorial introducing the Command Line, Python, and its related packages.
+-   Tutorials: This year we will host one live tutorial introducing the Command Line, Python, and its related packages.
 The Tutorial will be a combination of short presentations and Q&A.

 -   Office Hours: We will be offering 2 office hours in-person for you to come ask questions and receive feedbacks.

-The exact date, time, and location of the tutorials and office hours can be found in the onboarding resource website [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)
+The exact date, time, and location of the tutorials and office hours can be found on the onboarding resource website [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)

 Neither tutorials nor office hours are mandatory.